Retatrutide and NAD+: Brief Overview

 - A conservative starting point before adding MOTS-c, L-Carnitine, or GH-axis support

 Glucagon-mediated effects are threshold-dependent.
 At lower doses the signal is more liver-facing: hepatic fat handling, glucose output, and energy-expenditure pressure.
-As exposure rises, peripheral effects become more obvious: resting heart-rate elevation, chills, skin sensitivity, insomnia, and a more catabolic feel.
-Lean or metabolically healthier users can feel these signals earlier than the obesity trial averages imply.
+As exposure rises, glucagon-driven peripheral effects emerge: resting heart-rate elevation, chills, insomnia, and a more catabolic feel.
+Skin sensitivity (dysesthesia) climbs with dose too, but it rides the GLP-1 arm rather than glucagon.

 But mobilized fat still needs to be burned.
 That's where NAD+ becomes essential.

 In a deficit, cells lean heavily on β-oxidation—the pathway that converts fat to ATP.
-This pathway spends NAD+ every cycle.² When demand outruns availability or recycling, fat can be mobilized faster than it is comfortably converted to usable energy.³ Fatigue sets in.
-Cravings return.
-Progress stalls.
+This pathway spends NAD+ every cycle.² When demand outruns availability or recycling, fat can be mobilized faster than it is comfortably converted to usable energy.³ Fatigue sets in, cravings return, and progress stalls.

 Retatrutide makes this more acute than other GLP-1 drugs.
-Its glucagon receptor activation increases fat oxidation specifically in the liver—which is also the primary site for NAD+ production and recycling.
-You're increasing demand for NAD+ at the organ responsible for maintaining NAD+ supply.
-The math is tighter with retatrutide than with semaglutide or tirzepatide, where the metabolic load is distributed differently.
+Its glucagon receptor activation increases fat oxidation specifically in the liver — which is also a major hub for NAD+ recycling and the canonical site for nicotinamide clearance.
+That concentrates fat-oxidation demand on an organ that already runs heavy NAD+ traffic.
+The math is tighter with retatrutide because the glucagon arm concentrates demand on hepatic NAD+ recycling — load that other GLP-1-class drugs distribute differently.

 Maintaining NAD+ keeps the fat-burn → ATP chain from becoming the weak link.
 The target is not stronger appetite suppression.
 The target is better tolerance of the deficit retatrutide already created.